yumingtao/spring-cloud-azure-eventhub-binder-example/README.md

-# Spring Cloud Azure EventHub Example
+# Spring Cloud Azure EventHub Binder Example
 ## Introduction
 Connect to Azure China EventHub via connection string.
 MessageController receive the post messages and send it to EventHub.